Comment on "Specific heat of an ideal Bose gas above the Bose condensation temperature," [Am. J. Phys. 72(9), 1193--1194 (2004)]

 or

 The specific heat below $T_{c}$ is well known; see Eq.~(1) in Ref.~\cite{fw2004}.

-With it the specific heat of an ideal Bose-Einstein gas is shown in Figure~\ref{fig:ewcv}.
-In this plot, it is visually indistinguishable between Einstein's Eq.~(\ref{eq:einsteincv1925}) and my Eq.~(\ref{eq:wangcv}) for the specific heat above $T_{c}$, but the two formulas are conceptually different.
+Using this result, the specific heat of an ideal Bose-Einstein gas as a function of temperature is shown in Figure~\ref{fig:ewcv}.
+In this plot, it is visually indistinguishable whether one uses Einstein's Eq.~(\ref{eq:einsteincv1925}) or my Eq.~(\ref{eq:wangcv}) for the specific heat above $T_{c}$, but the two formulas are fundamentally different.
 Einstein made the expansion around $y=0$, which is the limit $T \rightarrow \infty$, while I made the expansion around $T=T_{c}$.
 Einstein's specific heat tends to $3/2 \, R$ as $T$ tends to infinity, while my specific heat and the discontinuity of the first derivatives with respect to temperature $(\partial c_{v}/\partial T)$ at $T_{c}$ are \textit{exact} in terms of $\zeta(3/2)$, $\zeta(5/2)$, and $\pi$.
-Coincidentally, Einstein's high-temperature formula works fine near the critical temperature, and my critical-temperature formula is satisfactory at high temperature.
+Coincidentally, Einstein's high-temperature formula works fine near the critical temperature, although one cannot ascertain where or not the specific heat is continuous at $T_{c}$, and my critical-temperature formula is satisfactory at high temperature.